Get 80% off your plan for your first 6 months.*

 Mandatory deductions you must make:

-• National Insurance: Contributions for state benefits and pensions
+• National Insurance.
+Contributions for state benefits and pensions, calculated on earnings above the threshold.

-• Student loan repayments: If HMRC notifies you an employee has one, apply the correct thresholds and rates for their plan type.
+• Student loan repayments.
+If HMRC notifies you that an employee has a student loan, apply the correct thresholds and rates for their plan type.

 Voluntary deductions your employee may request:

-• Private healthcare: If you offer a scheme
+• Private healthcare.
+If you offer a scheme through your business.

-You can learn more about these deductions, including the order you make them, in our guide to hiring staff.
+You can learn more about these deductions, including the order you make them, in the guide to hiring employees.

 Reporting to HMRC